-Get to know this essential vitamin for your nervous system, metabolism, and energy.
+Vitamin B12 is essential for your nervous system, metabolism, and especially, your energy.
+Here’s what you need to know.

 Vitamin B12 is a water-soluble vitamin that the body needs to produce red blood cells, synthesize DNA, and maintain optimum neurological function.
 It also helps the body with its metabolic functions, including turning food into energy.